Teaching salaries and living expenses in the United States

 Estimated ranges for monthly expenses

-Based on initial costs, Participate Learning recommends that all new Ambassador Teachers bring a minimum of $3,500 to put towards relocation expenses (car down payment, utility deposits, etc.).
+Based on initial costs, Participate Learning recommends that all new Ambassador Teachers bring a minimum of $3,500 to help cover relocation expenses (car down payment, utility deposits, etc.).

 [Back to top]